MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/experiment/README.md

 # Graph Visualization:
 ## Neo4J browser
-1. Neo4J browser will be opened and ready to use.
-Figure 1.
-Shows the sample requirement graph displayed in the Neo4J browser.
+1. Download and install Neo4J following the instructions in their website.
+Figure 1, Shows the sample requirement graph displayed in the Neo4J browser.
 However, at the beginining of the experiment there won't be any information to display.
 Hence no graph is seen.
 The command used to generate the graph is
 ```
 Match (n)
 Return n